NetLogo/BehaviorSpace-Extension/README.md

 ### bspace:set-variables

-#### bspace:set-variables *string*
+#### bspace:set-variables *list of strings*

 Set the variables to vary for the current working experiment.
+Each element of the input list should contain one constant or sub-experiment specification.
 An error will be thrown if no current working experiment has been set.

 Example:

 ```
-bspace:set-variables "[ 'var1' 0 5 20 ]"
+bspace:set-variables [ "[ 'var1' 0 5 20 ]" ]
 ```

 ### bspace:set-repetitions